How to Use Home Equity to Your Advantage

 Whether you use a cash-out refinance, home equity loan, or HELOC, re-investing the cash in home improvements is one of the best ways to generate a return on your investment.

 With a cash-out refinance, you have the opportunity to swap your high-interest debts for a low-interest one.
+If a cash-out refi isn’t right for you, there are other ways to tap your equity that might suit your goals better.

 This is known as a ‘debt consolidation refinance.’
 It can significantly reduce your monthly payments and save a lot of money in the long run, if done right.
 You simply: